FactbirdHQ/atat/README.md

 ## Supported Crates

-The following dependent crates provide platform-agnostic device drivers built on `embedded-hal` which also implement this crate's [`ATCommandInterface`] trait:
+The following dependent crates provide platform-agnostic device drivers built on `embedded-hal` which also implement this crate's traits:

 | Device Name | Description | Crate + Docs |
 |-------------|-------------|--------------|